James Comey

-James Brien Comey Jr. (/ˈkoʊmi/; born December 14, 1960) is an American lawyer who was the seventh director of the Federal Bureau of Investigation (FBI) from 2013 until his dismissal in May 2017.
-Comey was a registered Republican for most of his adult life; however, in 2016, he described himself as unaffiliated.
+James Brien Comey Jr. (/ˈkoʊmi/; born December 14, 1960) is an American lawyer who was the seventh director of the Federal Bureau of Investigation (FBI) from 2013 until his termination in May 2017.

-During the administration of President George W. Bush, Comey was the U.S. attorney for the Southern District of New York from January 2002 to December 2003 and later the United States deputy attorney general from December 2003 to August 2005.
+During the presidential administration of George W. Bush, Comey was the U.S. attorney for the Southern District of New York from January 2002 to December 2003 and later the United States deputy attorney general from December 2003 to August 2005.
 In August 2005, Comey left the U.S. Department of Justice (DOJ) to become a senior vice president of Lockheed Martin as general counsel.
 In 2010, he became general counsel at Bridgewater Associates.
 In early 2013, he left Bridgewater to become a senior research scholar and Hertog fellow on national security law at Columbia Law School.
 He served on the board of directors of HSBC Holdings until July 2013.

-In September 2013, President Barack Obama appointed Comey to the position of Director of the FBI.
-In that capacity, he was responsible for overseeing the FBI's investigation of the Hillary Clinton email controversy.
-His role in the 2016 U.S. presidential election was highly controversial.
-Some analysts and some Clinton supporters claim his decisions shortly before the 2016 election might have cost her the presidency, particularly his decision to reopen the investigation into her emails less than two weeks before the election.
-On June 14, 2018, DOJ inspector general Michael E. Horowitz released his report on the FBI's handling of the Clinton email investigation, which criticized Comey's actions during the 2016 election.
+In September 2013, Barack Obama appointed Comey to the position of Director of the FBI.
+During his tenure, Comey oversaw the FBI’s investigation into Hillary Clinton’s use of a private email server for official communications while serving as Secretary of State, some of which contained information later determined to be classified.
+His handling of the investigation, particularly his public statements and decision to reopen the investigation shortly before the 2016 U.S. presidential election, became a major source of controversy.
+On June 14, 2018, DOJ Inspector General Michael E. Horowitz released his report on the FBI's handling of the Clinton email investigation, which criticized Comey's actions during the 2016 election.